RiftValleySoftware/RVS_MaskButton/Sources/RVS_MaskButton/RVS_MaskButton.docc/RVS_MaskButton.md

     let maskButtonFramed = RVS_MaskButton(frame: maskFrame)

 You can then do things like set up auto-layout, and assign selector actions.

+If the [`layer.borderWidth`](https://developer.apple.com/documentation/quartzcore/calayer/1410917-borderwidth) property is set to nonzero (default is zero), then a border will be drawn around the outside of the control, of the thickness specified by the value of the property.

 ###### Forcing A Redraw